bd4/Hello_jsrun/README.md

-This is a simple "Hello World" type program that can be used to test the layout of resources on a Summit/SummitDev node using `jsrun`.
+This is a simple "Hello World" type program that can be used to test the layout of resources on (*only*) a Summit node using `jsrun`.

 You can grab 1 or more interactive nodes with the following command (edited to reflect your own project, of course):